AltidSec/sulka-docs/source/user-guide.rst

 Sulka installs packages as a part of the distro.
 You can find the packages listed here, along with the explanation of what they do and why they're installed.

-* ``acct`` (installed if monitoring is enabled)

-  acct is the GNU Accounting Utilities package that is used to perform process monitoring.
-This can be used to check what processes have been started in the system, and when the processes have been started.

-* ``aide`` (installed if monitoring is enabled)

-  AIDE stands for Advanced Intrusion Detection Environment, and it is used as a file integrity monitor in Sulka.
-With periodic checks, AIDE can detect changes in files and report these.

 * ``audit`` (installed if monitoring or SELinux is enabled)

   audit is an auditing package that can be used to watch files and syscalls.
 These actions taken on these files or syscalls can then be logged into the auditing log, detecting undesired behavior.